mats16/softether-ec2-template/README.md

-# softether-docker
+# softether-ec2-template

-Docker Image for Softether VPN
+CloudFormation Template for Softether VPN on EC2